Skip to content

 • Scope 3 emissions, accounting for the majority of an enterprise’s carbon footprint, are the most significant and challenging to manage.

-• The GHG Protocol provides a framework for categorizing emissions into Scope 1, 2, and 3, with Scope 3 covering indirect emissions from the entire value chain.
+• The GHG Protocol provides a framework for categorising emissions into Scope 1, 2, and 3, with Scope 3 covering indirect emissions from the entire value chain.

 • Accurately measuring Scope 3 emissions is essential for companies to meet regulatory requirements, enhance brand trust, and reduce carbon-related financial risks.